All Telescope Reviews: 167 Telescopes Tested

 German Equatorial

 A beginner-friendly, medium-aperture telescope and equatorial mount.
-Offers quality views, though a bit cumbersome for a 6” reflector.
+Offers quality views, though it's a bit cumbersome for a 6” reflector.

 Read Review